 9. Buy Only What You Love

 Once you have clearly defined your overall style direction for the season, it is time to go shopping!
 Careful consideration of what you need beforehand will prevent impulse buys and overspending.
 You should love everything you buy and each piece should compliment your style and the rest of your wardrobe.
-Winter clothes can be more expensive so you want them be able to be carried through to next year.
+Winter clothes can be more expensive so you want them to be able to be carried through to next year.

 10. Create Some Go-To Looks